niamul64/Qtec-Task/README.md

 ## Qtec-Task-1

-## the task is hosted in a free hosting server called: 'pythonanywhere'.
+## the web-site is hosted in a free hosting server called: 'pythonanywhere'.
 ## url: http://qtec.pythonanywhere.com/

 ## github link of the project: https://github.com/niamul64/Qtec-Task-p1